Emergency Dentist — Hampton, NH

-Don’t Put Off Treatment-- Call Our Dental Office Instead!
+Don’t Put Off Treatment, Call Our Office Instead!

 When a dental emergency occurs, the last thing you should do is put off a visit to our dental office.
 It doesn’t matter if you’re experiencing moderate tooth pain or a tooth has been chipped or knocked-out, not addressing the problem immediately will only allow it to get worse.
-With Dr. Ravi and our team available to treat your issue, you can rest knowing that you’re in good hands.
-If you’re experiencing a dental emergency, call our dental office, and we’ll do everything we can to see you right away for emergency dentistry in Hampton, NH!
+With Dr. Neelima Ravi, DMD, FAGD and our team available to treat your issue, you can rest knowing that you’re in good hands.
+If you’re experiencing a dental emergency, call our dental office, and we’ll do everything we can to see you the same day for emergency dentistry in Hampton, NH!

-Why Choose Oceanside Family Dental for Emergency Dentistry?
+Why Choose Oceanside Family Dentistry for Emergency Dental Care?

 - Same-Day Dental Crowns Available with PlanScan Technology